trap-representation/Zero-out-the-bits/docs/aspcon_1/aspcon_1.md

 ![2.png](2.png)

 This chart is entirely made-up.
-Everything presented in this chart as a fact is implementation-defined.
-Meaning, an implementation of the language is not required to adhere by whatever is there in this chart.
+Everything presented in this chart as a fact is implementation-defined; meaning, an implementation of the language is not required to adhere by whatever is there in this chart.

 ![3.png](3.png)